 Prepared by Dr. Gregory Czarnota

-The clinical, research and educational activities of the Radiation Treatment Program at Odette Cancer Centre (Odette), Sunnybrook Health Sciences Centre (Sunnybrook) continued to be energetically active in 2015-2016.
-In the past year, Odette was very busy with high clinical volumes of over 7000 new radiation oncology consultations.
-The program has expanded its use of hypofractionated brain stereotactic treatments in addition to its single fraction radiosurgery program.
+The clinical, research and educational activities of the Radiation Treatment Program at Odette Cancer Centre (Odette), Sunnybrook Health Sciences Centre (Sunnybrook) continued to be energetically active in 2016-2017.
+In the past year, Odette was very busy with high clinical volumes of over 7100 new radiation oncology consultations.
+With the addition of our Gamma-Knife in 2017, the program has expanded its use of hypofractionated brain stereotactic treatments in addition to its single fraction radiosurgery program.
 We have also continued to expand our SBRT expertise with large clinical and research programs within each major disease site (e.g. prostate, pancreas, liver, CNS, breast, etc.).
 Odette also has an active oligometastases program with multiple on-going clinical trials.
-Prostate brachytherapy continues to be a priority program and our gynecologic interstitial brachytherapy program continues to grow with the leadership of our new staff Dr. Eric Leung.
+Prostate brachytherapy continues to be a priority program and our gynecologic interstitial brachytherapy program continues to grow with the leadership of Dr. Eric Leung.

-Despite the very competitive grant funding climate, faculty members continued to be successful at capturing funding, with now over $30 million dollars in external peer-reviewed and industry supported grants.
-Faculty at Sunnybrook published over 350 peer-reviewed scholarly articles in 2015, with 155 as primary or senior responsible author.
+Despite the very competitive grant funding climate, faculty members continued to be successful at capturing funding with over $30 million dollars in external peer-reviewed and industry-supported grants.
+Faculty at Sunnybrook published over 400 peer-reviewed scholarly articles in 2015, with 161 as primary or senior responsible author.
 These research grants and publications are detailed elsewhere in the annual report.

 Princess Margaret Cancer Centre

-RMP staff continued to be involved in a broad range of research activities, spanning clinical, translational, basic science, physics, biology, education, health services research and beyond.
-Achievements in the past calendar year include obtaining over $40 million in peer-reviewed funding and 145 peer-reviewed grants; 228 peer-reviewed publications; with 186 prospective research protocols open; and accruing 10.5% of new patients onto prospective clinical research studies.
+Research achievements in the past calendar year include obtaining over $35.8 million in peer-reviewed funding and 145 peer-reviewed grants; 233 peer-reviewed publications; with 183 prospective research protocols open; and accruing 11.4% of new patients onto prospective clinical research studies.